snakehaihai/Extroperceptive_sensor_calibration/README.md

 # Reference
 The code was partially adopted from

 Eduardo Fernández-Moral, Javier González-Jiménez, Vicente Arévalo.
 Extrinsic calibration of 2D laser rangefinders from perpendicular plane observations.
 Int.
 J. Rob.
 Res.
 34, 11 (September 2015), 1401-1417.
-DOI: https://doi.org/10.1177/0278364915580683

-Their original code is broken and was not fixed for a long time.
-Feel free to take a look at their orignal code
+Their original code is broken and was not maintained anymore